Tinted Vs. Un-Tinted Sunscreen, Which Is Better?

 Why Use Sunscreen In The First Place?

-There are two types of light that can harm your skin: UVA rays penetrate deeper into the skin causing a breakdown of important structures such as collagen and elastin leading to wrinkles, pigmentation and dehydration.
+There are two types of light that can harm your skin: UVA rays penetrate deeper into the skin causing a breakdown of important structures such as collagen and elastin leading to wrinkles, pigmentation, and dehydration.
 UVB rays are closer to the surface of the skin causing it to burn.)
+Broad-spectrum sunscreen can help to protect the skin against both types of UV light.

 Visible light can also harm skin, particularly toward the blue end of the spectrum.
 Different wavelengths of light are used to treat certain skin conditions due to how they’re absorbed by different structures.
 Blue light, increasingly encountered in our daily lives through device screens of all types, has been shown to stimulate pigment production, leading to issues like hyperpigmentation.

-This is why sunscreen is important: to protect the long-term look and health of our skin.
+Daily sun protection is necessary to protect the long-term look and health of our skin.
 But not all sunscreens work in the same way.

 What is Tinted Sunscreen?